slazav/sig-tools/Readme.md

 Further is an original Readme.md file with the above-mentioned modifications.

-## sig_tools -- programs for processing oscilloscope signals
+## sig-tools -- programs for processing oscilloscope signals

 ### Folders: